Overview of Colorado Taxes

 |Year||Median Household Income|

-Coloradans are taxed at a flat state income tax rate of 4.63% of your federal taxable income, regardless of your income bracket or marital status.
+Coloradans' income is taxed at a flat rate of 4.63% of their taxable income, regardless of your income bracket or marital status.

 If you work in Aurora, Denver or Greenwood Village, you will also have to pay local taxes.
 These taxes are also flat rates.
 If you work in Aurora, $2 is taken out of your pay every month if you earn over $250.
 In Denver, you’ll pay $5.75 monthly if you make more than $500.
 Lastly, employers in Greenwood Village will take out $4 every month if you earn more than $250.

 Colorado residents who work in another state should be aware of the credit for tax paid to another state.
 If you live in Colorado and your income is taxable in another state, you may qualify for a credit for taxes paid to the other state.

 If you’re in the military on active duty, you might not have state taxes withheld.
 To qualify you will need to make sure that you establish Colorado as your state of legal residence.
 You can do that by registering to vote in Colorado or purchasing property there.
 Once you do that, any money you get from being in active service doesn’t count as taxable income when figuring out Colorado income taxes (meaning you won’t be taxed in Colorado for that amount).

 For those looking to move to Colorado, brushing up on the state’s income taxes is important, but you’ll also want to learn about what it’s like getting a mortgage in Colorado.
 Our mortgage guide has the important information to make sure you’re up to speed on what the mortgage market is like in the Centennial State.